 The Bing Crosby classic “White Christmas” might be a beloved seasonal tune for many, but it’s unlikely to be popular among America’s citrus farmers.
 That’s because four different freezes that caused crop destruction occurred during or immediately before Christmas — just in time to ruin the holiday, not soon enough to revise your letter to Santa Claus to ask for $4 billion worth of oranges.

-1989 was another year where Florida citrus farmers probably didn’t feel as many tidings of joy as other years: severe freeze damage in central/northern Florida devastated their crop to the tune of $4.2 billion.
+And 1989 was another year when Florida citrus farmers probably didn’t feel as many tidings of joy as other years: Severe freeze damage in central/northern Florida devastated their crop to the tune of $4.2 billion.

 Northeast Winter Storm